-- Personal, Health & Social Education (PSHE) scheme of work from Nursery to Year 6 used to support this policy. - Links made across all areas of the curriculum to raise the profile of bullying and strategies to support both victims and those who choose bullying behaviours. - Using circle time, P4C, drama activities and role-plays to help children be more assertive and teach them strategies to help them deal with bullying situations. - A worry box in every classroom where children can write and post their concerns and ideas. - Stereo-types are challenged by staff and pupils across the school. - Playground buddies, staff and SLT members on duty at play and lunch times will be alerted to specific children who might have been bullied or finding these sessions exceptionally challenging. - Working with parents and carers and in partnership with community organisations to tackle bullying, where appropriate.
+- Undertaking regular questionnaires and surveys to monitor the extent of bullying in the school and the effectiveness of the anti-bullying policy.
+Introduce improvements and initiatives based on the outcomes of these. - Making national anti-bullying week a high profile event each year and raising awareness through regular anti-bullying assemblies and PSHE lessons.
+Parents will be asked to complete a questionnaire relating to anti-bullying and comment on the anti-bullying policy yearly. - On-line Safety is given a high priority by all members of the school community and every opportunity to raise awareness and provide strategies to manage bullying incidents are utilised.
+Derek Crabtree (Schools ICT Support Manager) is asked to present parent workshops supporting parents with on-line safety yearly. - Personal, Health & Social Education (PSHE) scheme of work from Nursery to Year 6 is used to support this policy. - Links made across all areas of the curriculum to raise the profile of bullying and strategies to support both victims and those who choose bullying behaviours. - Using circle time, P4C, drama activities and role-play to help children be more assertive and teach them strategies to help them deal with bullying situations. - A worry box in every classroom where children can write and post their concerns and ideas. - Stereo-types are challenged by staff and pupils across the school. - Playground buddies, staff and SLT members on duty at play and lunch times will be alerted to specific children who might have been bullied or finding these sessions exceptionally challenging. - Working with parents and carers and in partnership with community organisations to tackle bullying, where appropriate.